alessandrofuda/rhel8_with_podman/readme.md

-# Vagrant Box VM on top of VirtualBox with: Rhel8
+## Vagrant Box VM on top of VirtualBox with: RHEL8 + Podman
 Scaffolding to make VirtualBox/Vagrant VM with on-board:
 - RedHat 8 (Rhel 8),
 - Podman containerisation system